 Though Tourell's QEII grant had coincided with a jump in Kiwi drama output, the drama departments at TV One and the new second channel remained "a closed shop".
 Not so the documentary department, and Tourell got busy indeed.
 In 1980 his film Moriori won the Feltex award for best documentary.
 Part historical primer, part personal journey, it followed two grandchildren of the last fullblooded Moriori on a pilgrimage to rediscover their heritage.
 The film's screening helped launch a revival of Moriori cluture and overturn misconceptions, among them that the Moriori were a completely separate race from Polynesians.

 Having told the story of the New Zealand landscape, Tourell turned his sights to the inner lives of its inhabitants.
-Though earlier projects had mixed drama and documentary elements, the early 80s marked the point where he seriously began to concentrate on directing drama.
-Sea Urchins, Steel Riders and The Shadow Trader proved solid international sellers.
+Although earlier projects had mixed drama and documentary elements, the early 80s marked the point where he seriously began to concentrate on directing drama.
+Sea Urchins, Steel Riders and The Shadow Trader (which he writes about here) all proved solid international sellers.
 Tourell also enjoyed the high fashion hijinks of Gloss, survived the sleep deprivation of commanding the Telethon '88 broadcast, and as producer, helped develop Open House.
 But the project that meant most was one he’d been pitching to TV executives for 14 years, before it finally got a sympathetic ear from then Head of Drama Ross Jennings.

 Tourell and scriptwriter Ken Catran ignited water cooler discussion with their feature-length pilot, which offered a more sympathetic angle on infamous Southland 'baby farmer' Minnie Dean.
 US company Paramount pushed Hanlon into profit before launch by buying international rights for US$800,000, based on viewing a rough edit of this episode alone.